Online Archived CHAMPS Distance Learning Events

 Click HERE to access the online archive recording for this event.

-Click HERE to download the handouts for this event.
+Click HERE to download the event handouts.

-Archive will be available through 3/30/2024.
+Archive will be available through 7/26/2025.